staalebk/pitstop/README.md

 * Data packets
   * One byte to tell which protocol version is in use: 0x00 for v0
-  * 8 bytes (int64), microseconds since 1970 for this packet.
-All packets in one stream MUST be on the same multiple of 100.000 microseconds.
-Preferably with the last 5 digits zero.
+  * 8 bytes (int64), microseconds since an arbitrary point in time for this packet.
   * Current data for vehicle:
-    * 2 bytes, uint16, speed in km/h * 100
+    * 2 bytes, uint16, GPS speed in km/h * 100
     * 2 bytes, uint16, heading in degrees * 100
     * 2 bytes * 16, contains brake temperature for 16 locations on brake disc, uint16, 0.1 C per bit, -100 C offset.
     * 1 byte, uint8 heart rate of driver.